0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 # Polygon ID SDK and Polygon ID Wallet App

 In the wallet tutorials, you would be reading terms like **Polygon ID SDK** and **Polygon ID Wallet APP** repeatedly.
 Do not let the terminology confuse you here!!
-The Polygon ID SDK and the Polygon ID Wallet App are different concepts: the prior is the technology and the later one is its implementation.
+The Polygon ID SDK and the Polygon ID Wallet App are different concepts: the prior is the technology and the later one is one of its possible implementation.

 While, as you read above, Polygon ID SDK is the software development kit that acts as a core functionality, Wallet App is an application that has been built over this SDK.
 This Identity Wallet helps Integrators create identities for their wallets and authenticate these identities while interacting with Issuers and Verifiers.

-Here, we can conclude that an Integrator can use Polygon ID SDK to build an Identity Wallet of his/her own and can also customize any pre-existing identity wallets using the features provided by the SDK.
+Here, we can conclude that an Integrator can use Polygon ID SDK to build an Identity Wallet of his/her own or can also customize any pre-existing identity wallets using the features provided by the SDK.